-In a plural and diverse society, equal opportunities for all is essential to avoid discrimination, exclusion and segregation.
-Equity should play a central role also in the education-related areas, not only in terms of transmitting equity values to children but also to implement them on site (e.g., by promoting also a plural workforce, by seeking science representatives from different backgrounds when conducting science education activities, by listening to the voices of educators from
+In a plural and diverse society, equal opportunities for all are essential to avoid discrimination, exclusion, and segregation.
+Equity should play a central role also in education-related areas, not only in terms of transmitting equity values to children but also to implement them on site (e.g., by promoting also a plural workforce, by seeking science representatives from different backgrounds when conducting science educational activities, by listening to the voices of educators from the local communities, by boosting new pedagogical strategies, promoting multiple enriching identities, interests, and competences within the school groups, etc.).
+Thus, to conduct an inclusive science approach is not only a matter of changing the science content, it is also essential to act de facto at an practical institutional level to boost equity and pluralism in the actual sites where children will learn and discover the world.